MHBalsmeier/GAME_archived/README.md

 ## Installing the model

-It will only run on Linux.
+It is recommended to run the model on Linux.

 ### Download